 The third film in the series, and a second sequel, with most of the characters returning from the original film, with some additional ones.

 The Wolverine (2013) was considered a sequel to this film as well.

 With a production budget of $210 million, and box-office gross receipts of $234.3 million (domestic) and $459 million (worldwide).
-It was the highest grossing film of the original trilogy, and of all five films in the franchise (to date).
+It was the highest grossing film of the original trilogy, and of all seven films in the franchise (to 2014).

 Set-pieces: the mysterious resurrection of Dr. Jean Grey at Alkali Lake, the rescue of Mystique from a moving prison truck, the battle between opposing mutant forces at Jean Grey's house ending with the death of Professor Xavier, and the scene in which the Golden Gate Bridge was moved to serve as a gangway to Alcatraz Island - and the ensuing climactic conflict.